Solar chemical

 Solar chemical refers to a number of possible processes that harness solar energy by absorbing sunlight in a chemical reaction.
 The idea is conceptually similar to photosynthesis in plants, which converts solar energy into the chemical bonds of glucose molecules, but without using living organisms, which is why it is also called artificial photosynthesis.

 A promising approach is to use focused sunlight to provide the energy needed to split water into its constituent hydrogen and oxygen in the presence of a metallic catalyst such as zinc.
 This is normally done in a two-step process so that hydrogen and oxygen are not produced in the same chamber, which creates an explosion hazard.
 Another approach involves taking the hydrogen created in this process and combining it with carbon dioxide to create methane.
 The benefit of this approach is that there is an established infrastructure for transporting and burning methane for power generation, which is not true for hydrogen.
 One main drawback to both of these approaches is common to most methods of energy storage: adding an extra step between energy collection and electricity production drastically decreases the efficiency of the overall process.

 Background

 As early as 1909, the dimerization of anthracene into dianthracene was investigated as a means of storing solar energy, as well as the photodimerization of the naphthalene series.
-In the 70’s and 80’s a fuel had been made from another reversible chemical, the norbornadiene to quadricyclane transformation cycle, but this failed because the reversal process had a low potential.
-Ruthenium-based molecules were also attempted, but this was dismissed because ruthenium is both rare and too heavy of a material.
-In the past decade, a new hybrid nanostructure was theorized as a new approach to this previously known concept of solar energy storage.
+In the 1970s and 1980s a fuel had been made from another reversible chemical, the norbornadiene to quadricyclane transformation cycle, which failed because the reversal process had a low potential.
+Ruthenium-based molecules were also attempted but dismissed because ruthenium is both rare and too heavy of a material.
+In the past decade, a new hybrid nanostructure was theorized as a new approach to the previously known concept of solar energy storage.